Lupiax/stts-utilities/README.md

 3. If you're using the Japanese voice, start the Voicevox engine by running `start.bat`.
 If you're not using it, you can skip this step.

 4. Configure your API keys and audio devices by modifying the `.env.sample` file.
-Save the changes and rename the file to `.env.`
+Save the changes and rename the file to `.env`.

 5. Start your preferred STTS script, either the English or Japanese version.